Click the red buttons to sign up to volunteer in one of our programs!

 - EACH VOLUNTEER IS ASKED TO HELP WITH CLEANUP OF THE MOTOR HOME AT THE END OF THE NIGHT.

-- VISITORS WITH THE TEAM ARE NOT ALLOWED OUT IN MINISTRY WITHOUT PERMISSION FROM THE OFFICE.
-IF SOMEONE WANTS TO ACCOMPANY A NEW VOLUNTEER WITH A TEAM, THE VOLUNTEER MUST BE WITH US AT LEAST ONE MONTH.
+- VISITORS WITH THE TEAM ARE NOT ALLOWED OUT IN MINISTRY WITHOUT PERMISSION FROM THE OUTREACH PROGRAM MANAGER.

-- YOU ARE ONLY ALLOWED TO COME AS A VISITOR ONCE AND THEN, IF INTERESTED IN COMING OUT AGAIN, YOU MUST GO THROUGH NORMAL PROCEDURES.
+- YOU ARE ONLY ALLOWED TO COME AS A VISITOR ONCE AND THEN, IF INTERESTED FILL OUT A TIME SLOT AT WEB-SIGHT AT HEARTSFORTHEHOMELESS.ORG.

 - ALL TEAM MEMBERS MUST BE DRESSED MODESTLY.
 IN THE SUMMER MONTHS, WOMEN ARE ALLOWED TO WEAR SHORTS THAT ARE JUST ABOVE KNEE.
 NO SLEEVELESS SHIRTS ARE TO BE WORN BY WOMEN AND ALL MEN MUST WEAR SHIRTS.